leewtai/leewtai.github.io/usecases_data/turking_sidewalks/README.md

     - `{key-name}` in our case is `streetview_-qq-zQb3RpvRXLjV0o6V1A.jpg` which can be found under **Properties for your object**.
 If you uploaded a folder, the folder name should precede the file name.

       <img src="images/object-properties.png" alt="object properties" width='400'>
+- In addition to permissions, there's a piece of metadata, [EXIF data](https://en.wikipedia.org/wiki/Exif), that needs to be exposed, the [reasons can be found here](https://docs.aws.amazon.com/AWSMechTurk/latest/AWSMechanicalTurkRequester/MturkCorsConfig.html).
+  - Follow the instructions on [configuring cross-origin resource sharing (CORS)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enabling-cors-examples.html) for your bucket, I recommend using the s3 console then using the [example](https://docs.aws.amazon.com/AWSMechTurk/latest/AWSMechanicalTurkRequester/MturkCorsConfig.html) like below
+    ```json
+    [{
+      "AllowedHeaders": [],
+      "AllowedMethods": ["GET"],
+      "AllowedOrigins": ["*"],
+      "ExposeHeaders": []
+    }]
+    ```

 ## Setup your project and HITs